 “The Boynton Canyon Preservation fund is an example of philanthropy at its best,” said Tracey McConnell, ACF of Sedona Regional Philanthropic Advisor.
 “The Arizona Community Foundation of Sedona is proud to support Enchantment Resort in making meaningful investments in our community according to their unique vision”

 In addition to strengthening its commitment to the surrounding environment, Enchantment Resort is honoring its 30th anniversary in 2017 with the introduction of new guest activities including indigenous cultural programming.
 As part of the year-long celebration and a commitment to visitor education, the resort launched its Canyon Conservationists Program geared towards families staying at the property.
 Developed by Enchantment Resort Activities Director, Felicia Filep, the Canyon Conservationists Program offers a variety of activities and lectures focusing on saving bee populations, organic gardening and composting, nature walks, recycling and much more.
 The program is complimentary to guests throughout the spring break season in an effort to spread knowledge about the protection of Sedona’s spectacular natural and cultural environment.
 Click here to learn more.

-For more information about ACF of Sedona’s support of local conservation efforts and corporate philanthropy projects like this one, contact Tracey McConnell or call 928.399.7218.
+For more information about ACF of Sedona’s support of local conservation efforts and corporate philanthropy projects like this one, call 928.399.7218.